Canadian Pacific Railway (TSE:CP) Reaches New 12-Month High at $100.00

 Canadian Pacific Railway Limited (TSE:CP) (NYSE:CP) hit a new 52-week high during trading on Wednesday .
 The stock traded as high as C$100.00 and last traded at C$99.34, with a volume of 226159 shares traded.
 The stock had previously closed at C$99.32.

 Several research analysts have commented on CP shares.
-JPMorgan Chase & Co. lifted their price target on Canadian Pacific Railway from C$495.00 to C$517.00 and gave the stock a “na” rating in a research report on Thursday, April 8th.
-Royal Bank of Canada reaffirmed an “outperform” rating and issued a C$587.00 price target on shares of Canadian Pacific Railway in a research report on Tuesday, April 20th.
-CIBC reaffirmed an “outperform” rating and issued a C$560.00 price target on shares of Canadian Pacific Railway in a research report on Thursday, April 22nd.
-Raymond James dropped their price target on Canadian Pacific Railway from C$500.00 to C$100.00 and set an “outperform” rating on the stock in a research report on Monday, May 17th.
-Finally, TD Securities dropped their price target on Canadian Pacific Railway from C$540.00 to C$525.00 and set a “buy” rating on the stock in a research report on Thursday, April 22nd.
+TD Securities dropped their price target on Canadian Pacific Railway from C$540.00 to C$525.00 and set a “buy” rating on the stock in a research report on Thursday, April 22nd.
+Raymond James lowered their price objective on Canadian Pacific Railway from C$500.00 to C$100.00 and set an “outperform” rating on the stock in a research report on Monday, May 17th.
+National Bankshares cut Canadian Pacific Railway from an “outperform” rating to a “sector perform” rating and set a C$102.00 price objective on the stock. in a research report on Tuesday, May 18th.
+Scotiabank boosted their price objective on Canadian Pacific Railway from C$96.00 to C$108.00 in a research report on Thursday, May 27th.
+Finally, National Bank Financial restated a “sector perform” rating and set a C$102.00 price objective on shares of Canadian Pacific Railway in a research report on Tuesday, May 18th.
 Three equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
 The stock has a consensus rating of “Buy” and a consensus target price of C$357.08.

 The business also recently declared a quarterly dividend, which will be paid on Monday, July 26th.
 Investors of record on Friday, June 25th will be paid a $0.95 dividend.
 This represents a $3.80 annualized dividend and a yield of 3.87%.
 The ex-dividend date of this dividend is Thursday, June 24th.
 Canadian Pacific Railway’s dividend payout ratio is 18.86%.